The Infrared Universe: Horizon--Coupled Thermodynamics

 By contrast, $\dot S_{\rm hor}$ denotes the rate of change of the entropy associated with the cosmological horizon as a thermodynamic system.
 These two quantities are not equal.
 The second law for the combined exterior--horizon system requires

 with strict inequality whenever entropy is produced irreversibly in the transfer of exported degrees of freedom into horizon microstates.
+Equivalently, for the combined system one may write

+with $\dot S_{\rm ext}\simeq 0$ in the NESS regime.
 In the language of nonequilibrium thermodynamics, $\dot S_{\rm cos}$ is an entropy \emph{current}, while $\dot S_{\rm hor}$ includes both this current and the additional entropy production associated with coupling to an effectively cold reservoir.
 Failure to distinguish these quantities would amount to confusing entropy transport with entropy production.

 \paragraph{Entropy export and stationarity.} In the bookkeeping adopted here, black--hole entropy is included in the exterior entropy $S_{\rm ext}=S_{\rm obs}+S_{\rm BH}$.
 Although black--hole entropy is continually generated by collapse and accretion, it does not accumulate secularly.
-In a horizon--coupled steady state, the rate at which entropy is channeled into black--hole microstates is exactly balanced by the rate at which exterior entropy is exported across the cosmological horizon as causal access is lost due to expansion.
+In a horizon--coupled steady state, the rate at which entropy is channeled into black--hole microstates is exactly balanced by the rate at which exterior entropy is exported across the cosmological horizon as matter worldlines exit the observable algebra, while radiative entropy is transferred through irreversible decoherence rather than causal loss.

 Black holes therefore act as entropy amplifiers and staging reservoirs within the exterior system.
 They neither create nor destroy entropy in the global sense; rather, they mediate an irreversible entropy flux from the exterior medium into the horizon.
 The cosmological horizon serves as the unique entropy sink, while the detailed partition of exterior entropy into observer--accessible and black--hole components plays no role in the balance laws.